Low Tunnel Strategies for Microclimate Modification and Early Vegetable Production

 Objective 3.
 Deliver information to growers and scientific community.

 Tomato transplants were started in the greenhouse the end of February.
-The field experiment began on April 26, 2011 and April 24, 2012 with the planting of tomatoes and cucumbers and the installation of the low tunnels.
+The field experiment began on April 26, 2011 with the planting of tomatoes and cucumbers and the installation of the low tunnels.
 Low tunnels were removed a month after installation.
-The final harvest of the tomatoes was on September 7, 2011 and August 29, 2012 and the final harvest of the cucumbers was August 12, 2011 and August 9, 2012.
+The final harvest of the tomatoes was on September 7, 2011, and the final harvest of the cucumbers was August 12, 2011.

-The experiment was conducted in 2011 and 2012, followed by final data analysis and dissemination of results.
+The experiment will be repeated again in 2012, followed by final data analysis and dissemination of results.
 Preliminary results to date are discussed below:

 The tomatoes in the low tunnel treatments were first harvested on July 19, 2011, while those in the NCN planting date treatment were first harvested on August 1, 2011.
 In 2011 tomato in the CSL treatment had the greatest yield for the entire season followed by the white single layer (WSL) treatment.
 At the end of the season the greatest difference for overall marketable yields was between the low tunnel treatments and the NCN planting date treatment.